This recipe for leek-pancetta quiche is a classic, oldie but goodie, and suitable for a comforting dinner or enjoying with guests.

-Do you remember the days of your childhood when your mum served a wonderful meal (after she spend hours in the kitchen) and you grabbed the ketchup bottle and covered everything under a red blanket?
+Do you remember the days of your childhood when your mom served a wonderful meal (after she spend hours in the kitchen) and you grabbed the ketchup bottle and covered everything under a red blanket?
 Yes guilty as charged and I finally got the payback.
-This quiche is not a big deal of work but I wanted to get the flavors right and headed to the store to buy pancetta and goat cheese.
+This leek-pancetta quiche is not a big deal of work but you know it’s not done in two minutes either.
+Also, I wanted to get the flavors right and headed to the store to buy pancetta and goat cheese.
 But as we sat down at the table Mr. F asked for ranch dressing… Can you believe that?

 - 110 g / 4 oz. pancetta, diced